The European Commission

 The aim of the SALTO Resource Centres is to improve the quality and impact of the Erasmus+ programme at a systemic level through providing expertise, resources, information and training activities in specific areas for Erasmus+ National Agencies and other actors involved in education, training and youth work.
 Among others, these activities include organising training courses, seminars workshops, study visits, forums, cooperation and partnership-building activities on Erasmus+ priority themes.

-SALTO Resource Centres can fully cover all fields of the Programme, or only some.
-Depending on their scope of action, the SALTO Resource Centres can have either a thematic focus or /regional focus (Eastern Partnership Countries and Russia, Southern Mediterranean, Western Balkans).
+Each SALTO Resource Centre can fully cover all fields of the Programme, or only some.
+Depending on their scope of action, the SALTO Resource Centres can have either a thematic or regional focus (Eastern Partnership Countries and Russia, Southern Mediterranean, Western Balkans), or a support focus (Europan Solidarity Corps, Training and Cooperation Activities).
 The regional SALTOs, for example, only cover actions in the field of Youth.

 SALTO resource Centres supporting Erasmus+ transversal priorities